Should HOA member votes be based on residency instead of property ownership?

 So consider this: if CDD residents can vote for their board of supervisors — leaders who are responsible for infrastructure maintenance, often including recreational amenities — then why can’t all residents of an HOA vote in the same fashion?

 After all, safe roads, good stormwater drainage, parking policies, and neighborhood security affect all residents.
-Why should owners of multiple properties – especially absentee owners and foreign owners – have the right to case more than one vote for board candidates that will be responsible for making important decisions on how and when to maintain the community that all residents share?
+Why should owners of multiple properties – especially absentee owners and foreign owners – have the right to cast more than one vote for board candidates that will be responsible for making important decisions on how and when to maintain the community that all residents share?

 All residents must also abide by the rules and restrictions, so why shouldn’t tenants and other non-owners have a voice in amending or repealing those rules?